Epiphragmophorinae

 Epiphragmophorinae is a subfamily of air-breathing land snails, terrestrial pulmonate gastropod mollusks in the family Xanthonychidae (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).
 This family has no subfamilies.

 Shileyko (2004) listed 40 species within Epiphragmophorinae.
 There are about 65 recognized species within Epiphragmophorinae in 2017.

 Anatomy

 This family is defined by the absence of a diverticulum.
-These snails have one dart apparatus with a stylophore (dart sac), and one or two mucus glands that are inserted on the dart sac and on the accessory sac, or at the base of the dart sac.
+These snails have one dart apparatus with a stylophore (dart sac), and one or two mucous glands that are inserted on the dart sac and on the accessory sac, or at the base of the dart sac.

 Genera

 Genera within the family Epiphragmophorinae include: